 B2.
-All items in a book must be directly related to philately and be in the chosen approval book category.
-"World-wide" and other non-listed categories must be posted in the "Other Misc.
-Items" category, and must be neatly arranged by country and/or topic.
+All items in any approval book must be directly related to philately and be in the chosen approval book category.
+World-wide and other non-listed categories must be posted in the "World Wide" category, and must be neatly arranged by country and/or topic.

 B3.
 Each item must be identified by number.
 The number must be positioned so that it is clearly visible and does not overlap any other item.
 Numbers should preferably be located on the left side of or directly underneath the item to which it relates.

 B4.
 Multiple copies of an item are limited to three, except for offerings such as: collectible cancellation types, pre-cancels, color shades, etc., and must be placed together on the same page.

 B7.
 Bogus, fake, forged, counterfeit, reprinted, repaired or altered stamps may be listed only for sale in Standard and Large Items books, and must be so identified.
 Describing a stamp as "counterfeit?" or "reperfed?", etc. is permitted when a seller is uncertain whether a stamp is genuine.

 B8.
 Relying on authentication marks to list the stamp as genuine without an accompanying certification from a recognized authority is not permitted.

 B9.
-Intentionally listing bogus, fake, forged, counterfeit, repaired or altered stamps as genuine is prohibited.
+Listing bogus, fake, forged, counterfeit, repaired or altered stamps as genuine is prohibited.

 B10.
 The Auctioneer may grant a waiver for approval books when a limited selection makes the minimum item requirement rule unreasonable.
 Sellers must contact the Auctioneer to request the waiver, and a waiver must be granted, before the approval book is posted.